Reactive-Network/documentation/docs/education/module-1/how-events-work.md

 emit PriceUpdated("ETH", newEthPrice);
 ```

-In this line, `newEthPrice` is the updated price of Ethereum fetched from Chainlink whose oracle is updated periodically.
+In this line, `newEthPrice` is the updated price of Ethereum fetched from Chainlink, whose oracle is updated periodically.

 ### Listening for the Price Update

-A dApp or an investor's portfolio management tool can listen for the `PriceUpdated` event to trigger specific actions, like rebalancing a portfolio or issuing a loan.
-We will use a Reactive Smart Contract to catch these events, see the next lessons.
+A dApp or an investor's portfolio management tool can listen for the `PriceUpdated` event to trigger specific actions such as rebalancing a portfolio or issuing a loan.
+We will use a Reactive Smart Contract to catch these events in later lessons.

 ## Event Processing in Reactive Smart Contracts